shellieD/get-ducked/README.md

 <strong>As a Site User:</strong>

+NAVIGATION
 * I can search through the products using a keyword so I can find a specific item that I would like to purchase.
 * I can view a list of products so I can see the full range of products available.
 * I can click on a product to see the more information about the product to allow me to make an informed decision about my purchase.
 * I can easily search for products by applying filters, searching categories or performing key word searches so that I can easily find a product I am looking for.
 * I can navigate easily around the site to find what I am looking for.

+REGISTRATION/USER PROFILE
 * I can register for an account using my username, email and password.
 * I will receive a confirmation email after registering for an account so that I can be sure my order has been received.
 * I can log in and out of my account easily to enable me to access/update my personal information.
 * I can access my account to view details of my order history.
 * I can reset my password regularly to keep my information safe.
 * I can regain access to my account if I forget my password.
+* I can add and remove items to my wishlist so I can come back and purchase them later.

+CHECKOUT
 * I can add multiple products to my basket and and see the total price of all items at a glance so I can keep tracks on how much I am spending.
+* I can modify the items in my basket easily before checking out.
+* I can pay for the items in my basket with the knowledge that my transaction details will be kept secure.
+* I will receive a confirmation email when I have made a purchase so I know my order was successfull.

+OTHER
 * I can subscribe to a newsletter so that I can be informed of new products, special offers and discount codes.
 * I can add a review to the page to provide feedback about the product and service.
+* I can contact the site owner if I wish to know more about a product, the service provided or my order.

 <strong>As a Super User:</strong>